-Before 7:30 AM and after 2:45 PM the school does not have staff available to supervise children on school grounds.
-Students must not arrive on the school grounds prior to 7:30 AM and parents must arrange pickup at dismissal times.
+Before 7:20 AM and after 3:45 PM the school does not have staff available to watch out for problems on school grounds or to supervise children on school grounds.
+Students must not arrive on the school grounds prior to 7:20 AM and parents must arrange pickup at dismissal times.

-To avoid interruption during the school day, any messages, forgotten lunches, books, boots, etc. must be left at the drop off table located at the front entrance.
-The school office staff will see to it that the child receives these items.
+To avoid interruption during the school day, any messages, forgotten lunches, books, boots, etc. must be taken to the office and not to the classrooms while school is in session.
+The school office will see to it that the child receives these items.